-- Before creating a shared disk resource, create an empty signature file named .ascrssf on the root of the shared disk.
-This file is used by CRS after the resource is created. - You can specify a special no operation, or nop command for either the mount or unmount commands.
+- Before creating a shared disk resource, create an empty signature file named . ascrssf on the root of the shared disk.
+The owner of the CRS home should own this file.
+This file is used by CRS after the resource is created. - You can specify nop for either the mount or unmount command.
 You can use it for the mount command if the shared disk is never offline.
 If the disk does go off line for some reason, CRS will detects it and mark it as down.
-The nop command can be used for the unmount command the disk does not need to be unmounted by CRS.
+The nop command can be used for the unmount command if the disk does not need to be unmounted by CRS.
 In such a case, be absolutely sure that the disk does not need to be unmounted.
 There are potential disk corruption issues if the shared disk is mounted on two nodes without protection.
 Again, the signature file is always needed on the shared disk. - The unmount command, may fail if there are active processes using the shared disk.
 To prevent this command failure, avoid accessing this disk from other applications while this disk resource is in online state. - For complex mount and unmount commands, encapsulate the logic in executable scripts and specify the full path of these scripts as the mount and unmount commands.
 A proper unmount script is capable of killing other processes that are using this disk to ensure a successful and clean disk unmount.
-If the unmount command is in a script, do some basic file system checking, such as running a fsck command. - A shared disk resource is a system resource.
+If the unmount command is in a script, do some basic file system checking, such as running a fsck command.
+Such a script should return 0 for success and 1 for failure. - A shared disk resource is a system resource.
 Create, update, or delete commands generate scripts that must be executed as root to complete the create operation.
 Follow the instructions from the screen output. - If the signature file is at the mount point of the shared disk, the start/stop operation may fail.
 Having the signature file on the mount point signals ASCRS that the disk is mounted, even if its not. - Validate the mount/unmount command before using it in the mc or umc parameters or in the script file.
-There is no validation from ASCRS for the commands.
+There is no validation from ASCRS for the commands. - If the shared disk is not protected by a cluster file system, it could be corrupted if it is mounted from multiple nodes.
+To avoid this, before creating the ASCRS resource, mount the disk only on the node where you create the resource.